cyberark/secretless-broker/README.md

 Secretless is a connection broker which relieves client applications of the need to directly handle secrets to backend services such as databases, web services, SSH connections, or any other TCP-based service.

 To provide Secretless access to a backend service, a "provider" implements the protocol of the backend service, replacing the authentication handshake.
 The client does not need to know or use a real password to the backend.
 Instead, it proxies its connection to the backend through Secretless.
-Secretless obtains credentials to the Backend service from a secrets vault such as Conjur, a keychain service, or text files.
+Secretless obtains credentials to the backend service from a secrets vault such as Conjur, a keychain service, text files, or other sources.
 The credentials are used to establish a connection to the actual backend, and the Secretless server then rapidly shuttles data back and forth between the client and the backend.

 # Why Secretless?

 Exposing plaintext secrets to clients (both users and machines) is hazardous from both a security and operational standpoint.
 First, by providing a secret to a client, the client becomes part of the threat surface.
 If the client is compromised, then the attacker has a good chance of obtaining the plaintext secrets and being able to establish direct connections to backend resources.
 To mitigate the severity of this problem, important secrets are (or should be) rotated (changed) on a regular basis.
 However, rotation introduces the operational problem of keeping applications up to date with changing passwords.
-This is a significant problem as many applications only read secrets on startup and are not prepared to handle changing passwords.
+This is a significant problem as many applications only read secrets on startup and are not prepared to handle changing passwords thus requiring restarts when they change.

 When the client connects to a backend resource through Secretless: